TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Set-B1Location.md

 ```

 ## DESCRIPTION
-This function is used to update a Location within BloxOne Cloud
+This function is used to update a Location within Infoblox Portal

 ## EXAMPLES